Beyond Rainbow Washing: Building LGBTQ+ Inclusive Benefits

 General Benefits Trends in the Non-Profit Sector

-According to the U.S. Bureau of Labor Statistics, 4.15 million people quit their jobs in August 2022.
-This staggering statistic should put retention at the forefront of all strategic conversations for organizations in the nonprofit sector and beyond.
+According to the U.S. Chamber of Commerce, “more than 44 million Americans quit their jobs in 2023, and 3.4 million quit in January 2024 alone.”
+These staggering statistics should put retention at the forefront of all strategic conversations for organizations in the nonprofit sector and beyond.
 So how can you keep your team engaged and loyal?
 Edgility’s annual Benefits Survey uncovered a few trends in the nonprofit sector that organizations should take into consideration when planning their hiring and retention plan for the coming year.

 • Providing wellness and mental health options to all staff such as stipends, free or discounted access to meditation apps, and/or therapy resources.